cel-testacc/coding-challenges/README.md

 # coding-challenges
-This is made to store my pitiful attempts at solving the coding problems on the coding challenges blog.
+This is made to store my solutions to the coding problems on the coding challenges blog.

 ## wc tool
 The first challenge is to implement your own version of Linux's wc CLI tool.